0j-xie0/valence-logic-blog-api/README.md

 •Navigate to the mongodb directory
 •Start MongoDB & use data directory as db with: mongod --dbpath=bandsdata --bind_ip 127.0.0.1
 •From the first terminal start the Fastify server with: npm start
-•From Postman or an HTTP client of your choice make requests to MongoDB to create update & retrieve JSON data
+•From Postman or an HTTP client of your choice make requests to MongoDB •From Postman or an HTTP client of your choice use bandEntryTest.json to perform exmaple POST request in application/JSON

 # Tasks Performed
 ### •Used Mongoose methods to make HTTP requests & parse incoming JSON data